ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

-A successful response look like the following example:
+A successful response will look like this:

 ```json
 {